Arts + Culture

 From strolling through sculpture gardens to snapping selfies by street murals, art lovers of all ages can embrace creativity in the Scenic City.
 Notable performers and innovative institutions have put Chattanooga on the map for bolstering the arts and celebrating the histories of its citizens.
 Artisans will find endless opportunities to hone their crafts and explore other works in galleries, festivals, museums, and performance venues throughout the city.

-As a centerpiece of Chattanooga’s arts culture, the Hunter Museum of American Art features one of the most complete collections of American art in the Southeast.
+As a centerpiece of Chattanooga’s arts scene, the Hunter Museum of American Art features one of the most complete collections of American art in the Southeast.
 The museum’s permanent exhibits feature art from the 1700s to the present day.
 Nearby, the Houston Museum of Decorative Arts houses a stunning collection of glass, ceramics, and textiles.
 In the same area, known as the Bluff View Art District, visitors can tour the two acres of public artwork on display in the acclaimed River Gallery Sculpture Garden.

 Hunter Museum